HamedSiasi/CoapSoftRadio/README.md

 }

 void app_start(int, char**) {
+    // set 115200 baud rate for stdout static Serial pc(USBTX, USBRX);
+    pc.baud(115200);
     minar::Scheduler::postCallback(blinky).period(minar::milliseconds(500));
 }
 ```
 This program will cause LED1 on the board to flash and print the status of LED1 to the terminal.
-The default terminal speed is 9600 baud at 8-N-1.
+The default terminal speed is 115200 baud at 8-N-1.

 ## Step 6: build

 To build the application, run the `yotta build` command in the top level directory:
 ```
 $ yt build
 info: generate for target: frdm-k64f-gcc 0.0.21
 at ~\blinky\yotta_targets\frdm-k64f-gcc
 GCC version is: 4.9.3
 -- The ASM compiler identification is GNU